When you own a car, it is your responsibility to care for it. Many car owners seem to think a car runs on magic dust.

 The car’s ignition system supplies power to the engine to run.
 If the system goes bad, your engine will come to an abrupt halt.
 The first thing you should do is try turning your car keys again.
 If that still doesn’t start the engine, then you are definitely experiencing an ignition system failure.

-You should consult a mechanic for such problems at the earliest.
+You should consult a mechanic for such problems as soon as possible.
 However, it is possible that it is a small component like an ignition relay that has gone bad.
 Relays are pretty small but they have an important job of controlling the amount of electricity going through them.

 Just like every other electronic component, relays have a life after which they stop working.
 The good news is that you can change a relay yourself, you just have to know the correct one to change.

-A car does often not stop completely all of a sudden.
+A car often does not stop completely all of a sudden.
 It gives you signs of failure long before it actually stops working.
-If you are constantly ignoring these signs, there is a better chance that your car stops working suddenly.
+If you are constantly ignoring these signs, there is a higher chance that your car will stop suddenly.
 Therefore, you should make a habit of taking your car to a mechanic for regular checkups.

 Leave a comment down below if you have any other questions.